cds-snc/data-lake/docs/data/pipelines/platform/gc-forms/templates.md

 # Platform / GC Forms / Templates

+* `Schedule`: Daily
+* `Steward`: Platform Core Services
+* `Contact`: Slack channel #platform-core-services

 ## Description
 The GC Forms `Templates` dataset provides information on form templates, and the users that own them, in [Parquet format](https://parquet.apache.org/).
 The role of the form template is to control how the rendered form is presented to users for submission.

-There is no form submission data as part of this dataset and only the form owner's name and Government of Canada email address is available in the `users` table.
+There is no form submission data as part of this dataset and only the form owner's Government of Canada email address domain is available in the `users` table.
 The data is partitioned by month, and updated daily.
 It can be queried in Superset as follows:

 Note that this dataset also contains a historical snapshot of published form information that was exported from a manually maintained external source.